csokosgeza/ai-audio-dataset-creator/README.md

 *   Add a UI section for reviewing and editing transcripts directly within the Streamlit app.
 *   More granular error handling and user feedback during long processes.
 *   Option to split overly long Whisper segments more intelligently.

-## License

-This project is open-source.
-Please specify a license if you intend to distribute it widely (e.g., MIT, Apache 2.0).
-For now, consider it for personal/research use.